 Recruiting isn’t an easy task.
 Specifically, a hidden challenge within recruiting is the interview process.
 It can be an overwhelming task, especially in a competitive market like the technology industry.
-Here at SOLTECH we understand the disquietude that can come with recruiting, especially in the traditional process.
+Here at SOLTECH, we understand the disquietude that can come with recruiting, especially in the traditional process.
 What are the problems with today’s interview process and how can we change it?
 (And attract more talent, too!)
-The answer isn’t easy, but it’s to change the interview process and turn it into a recruitment experience.
+The answer isn’t easy: change the interview process and turn it into a recruitment experience.

 Let’s start in the beginning.
 Say you just left your resource planning meeting with the budget and permission you need to onboard those valuable IT resources you’ve so desperately needed to execute your projects.

 - How will you compete against the hundreds of similar jobs available on the market?

 - How are you going to write an impactful, meaningful job description?